 }

-If an event of type ms.MessagingEventNotification.ContentEvent fails, it will be resend up to 3 times until it is either dropped or properly delivered.
-On the other hand, an event of type ms.MessagingEventNotification.RichContentEvent will be dropped immediately if the first attempt was unsuccessful.
+If an event of type ms.MessagingEventNotification.ContentEvent fails, it will be resent up to 3 times until it is either dropped or properly delivered.
+On the other hand, an event of type ms.MessagingEventNotification.RichContentEvent will be dropped immediately if the first attempt was unsuccessful because no retry is configured.

 Retry based on time to live

 Retry based on time to live was introduced as an alternative to retry based on numbers.
-There are two main drivers for this mechanism; order of events within conversations and significantly longer recoverability.
-Keeping the order of events within a conversation lifts one from the burden to reorder the events on the receiving side.
-Further, having a recover time of up to 3 days enables one to fix the root cause of a failing endpoint without fearing data loss.
-Failed events are stored for a configurable amount of time with periodically retry attempts.
-The configuration looks as follows:
+There is main driver for this mechanism: significantly longer recoverability.
+Having a recover time of up to 3 days enables one to fix the root cause of a failing endpoint without fearing data loss.
+However, it is important to use the right configuration specific for the traffic flow otherwise broken endpoint can cause events get outdated internally in webhooks.
+The configuration in the app install looks as follows:

 {